Chefs Notes

 Marinara Sauce Recipe

-You can’t have a good Chicken Parmesan Sandwich without a tasty marinara sauce.
+You can't have a good Chicken Parmesan Sandwich without a tasty marinara sauce.
 Now, you could just use a jar of store-bought sauce, but why would you do that when you can make a much better sauce in very little time and with minimal effort?
+If you love making sauces from scratch, check out my post on tomato sauce for more tips.
 Follow the recipe below but substitute the rosemary for basil.
-Or don’t.
-That’s up to you.
+Or don't.
+That's up to you.
 Either way, it will be delicious.
 You can store this sauce in your fridge for up to five days.
 It also freezes pretty well.

 Basic Tomato Sauce